0no-co/reghex/README.md

 We've now entirely changed the output of the parser for this matcher.
 Given that each matcher can change its output, we're free to change the parser's output entirely.
-By **returning a falsy value** in this matcher, we can also change the matcher to not have matched, which would cause other matchers to treat it like a mismatch!
+By returning `null` or `undefined` in this matcher, we can also change the matcher to not have matched, which would cause other matchers to treat it like a mismatch!

 ```js
 import { match, parse } from 'reghex';